Universal Algorithms for Parity Games and Nested Fixpoints: Context

 \subsection{Parity games and their significance}

-Parity games play a fundamental role in automata theory, logic, and their applications to verification~\cite{EJ91}, program analysis~\cite{BKMP19,HS19}, and synthesis~\cite{GTW01,LMS19}.
-In particular, parity games are very intimately linked to the problems of emptiness and complementation of non-deterministic automata on trees~\cite{EJ91,Zie98}, model checking and satisfiability checking of fixpoint logics~\cite{EJ91,EJS93,BW18}, evaluation of nested fixpoint expressions~\cite{HSC16,BKMP19,HS19}, or fair simulation relations~\cite{EWS05}.
-It is a long-standing open problem whether parity games can be solved in polynomial time~\cite{EJS93}.
+"Parity games" play a fundamental role in automata theory, logic, and their applications to verification~\cite{EJ91}, program analysis~\cite{BKMP21,HS21}, and synthesis~\cite{GTW01,LMS20}.
+In particular, "parity games" are very intimately linked to the problems of emptiness and complementation of non-deterministic automata on trees~\cite{EJ91,Zie98}, model checking and satisfiability checking of fixpoint logics~\cite{EJ91,EJS93,BW18}, fair simulation relations~\cite{EWS05} or evaluation of nested fixpoint expressions~\cite{HSC16,BKMP21,HS21}.
+It is a long-standing open problem whether "parity games" can be solved in polynomial time~\cite{EJS93}.

-The impact of parity games goes well beyond their home turf of automata theory, logic, and formal methods.
-For example, an answer~\cite{Fri09} of a question posed originally for parity games~\cite{VJ00} has strongly inspired major breakthroughs on the computational complexity of fundamental algorithms in stochastic planning~\cite{Fea10} and linear optimization~\cite{Fri11,FHZ11}, and parity games provide the foundation for the theory of nested fixpoint expressions used in program analysis~\cite{BKMP19,HS19} and coalgebraic model checking~\cite{HSC16}.
+The impact of "parity games" goes well beyond their home turf of automata theory, logic, and formal methods.
+For example, an answer~\cite{Fri09} of a question posed originally for "parity games"~\cite{VJ00} has strongly inspired major breakthroughs on the computational complexity of fundamental algorithms in stochastic planning~\cite{Fea10} and linear optimization~\cite{Fri11,FHZ11}, and "parity games" provide the foundation for the theory of nested fixpoint expressions used in program analysis~\cite{BKMP21,HS21} and coalgebraic model checking~\cite{HSC16}.